15 Regionalised perinatal care

 - To teach.
-It is essential that the doctor teaches the midwives the essential knowledge and clinical skills which they need to function competently in a maternal-care clinic.
+It is essential that the doctor teaches the midwives the essential knowledge and clinical skills which they need to function competently in a perinatal-care clinic.

 - To administer.
-Together with the senior midwife, the doctor should plan, implement and evaluate all care given at the maternal-care clinic.
+Together with the senior midwife, the doctor should plan, implement and evaluate all care given at the perinatal-care clinic.

 - To audit the number and reasons for referral.

-15-12 What is the role of the community in a maternal-care clinic?
+15-12 What is the role of the community in a perinatal-care clinic?

 The clinic staff should co-operate and communicate with community members, such as community health workers, traditional birth attendants (TBAs), traditional healers, breastfeeding advisors, social workers and schoolteachers, who can all assist in improving perinatal services in that community.

-15-13 What are the advantages of a maternal-care clinic with delivery facilities?
+15-13 What are the advantages of a perinatal-care clinic with delivery facilities?